manuelbcr/parallel_systems/assignment_05/readme.md

 - Measure the execution time for various problem sizes.
 What can you observe?
 The measurements can be obtained from the spreadsheet: measurements.xslx It can be seen that the number of particles impacts the execution time quadratic, so doubling the problem size leadds to a 4 times longer execution time.
 This is as expected because it is checked all particles with each other = N*N checks.
+The number of tmesteps only affect linearly the execution time because the number of timesteps does not influence the number of particles.

 - Add your best sequential wall time for 10000 particles and 1000 time steps into the comparison spreadsheet linked on Discord.
+Best on our local machine = 51.876900 s
+Best on LCC2 = 310.842779 s

 ## Exercise 2